 The truth is, it's absolutely true that Medellín was for a long time, the most dangerous city in the world.
 And, within this city, Comuna 13 was by far one of the most dangerous neighborhoods.

-In fact, Medellín went from being denounced as the most dangerous city in the world just a few decades ago, to earning the crown of most innovative city in 2013.
+In fact, Medellín went from being denounced as the most dangerous city in the world just a few decades ago, to earn the crown of the most innovative city in 2013.